Azure/azure-iot-sdk-c/tools/CACertificates/CACertificateOverview.md

 On Azure IoT Hub, navigate to the "Device Explorer".
 Add a new device (e.g. `myDevice`, and for its authentication type chose "X.509 CA Signed".
 Devices can authenticate to IoT Hub using a certificate that is signed by the Root CA from Step 2.

 ### **PowerShell**
+#### IoT Leaf Device
 * Run `New-CACertsDevice myDevice` to create the new device certificate.
 This will create files myDevice* that contain the public key, private key, and PFX of this certificate.
 When prompted to enter a password during the signing process, enter "1234".

 * To get a sense of how to use these certificates, `Write-CACertsCertificatesToEnvironment myDevice myIotHubName`, replacing myDevice and myIotHub name with your values.
 This will create the environment variables `$ENV:IOTHUB_CA_*` that can give a sense of how they could be consumed by an application.

+#### IoT Edge Device
+* Run `New-CACertsDevice myDevice` to create the new device certificate.
+This will create files myDevice* that contain the public key, private key, and PFX of this certificate.
+When prompted to enter a password during the signing process, enter "1234".

+* `Write-CACertsCertificatesForEdgeDevice myDevice`.
+This will create a .\certs directory that contains public keys of the certificates and .\private which has the device's private key.
+These certificates can be consumed

 ### **Bash**
 #### IoT Leaf Device